purin-san/fastfetch/README.md

 "keyColor": "38;2;152;255;152"
 "keyColor": "32"

+**Note on Line Breaks**

-You can remove the line breaks ("break") in the config fiile if you want.
+You can remove the line breaks ("break") in the config file if you want.
 I put them there so you can't see my username, and the hostname at the command line.